fahimscirex/fahimscirex.github.io/content/post/linux/setup-cloudflare-warp.md

 wgcf generate
 ```

-We've to connect to Warp through Wireguard configuration.
+We've to connect to Warp using that Wireguard configuration.
 It'd be much easier if you put that configuration file in `/etc/wireguard`

 ```Code
 sudo cp wgcf-profile.conf /etc/wireguard